eggai-tech/qa-extraction-with-human-review/README.md

 Although it's doing a good job it's not free of errors, so for some files we need to manually review the generated text files in `data/txt/` directory and fix any issues.

-Below are sample errors found in the generated text files:
+Below are sample errors found in the generated markdown files: in the top-right table is parsed incorrectly, resulting in a single column instead of two columns.

 ![sample doc](data/img/DE000A35JQF7_snippet.jpg)